 TIP: Keep Your System Updated!
 We are constantly adding in new sandfly investigative capabilities and features.
 You will want to make sure you keep your system updated.

-To update Sandfly, do the following steps.
+To update Sandfly, fully read and complete the following steps.

 Step 1: Pause Scheduled Tasks